TClark1011/vscode-ace-imports/README.md

 ### Workspace Imports

 If you have some imports that you only want to apply to a single project in addition to your main imports, you can define them in `ace-imports.workspaceImports`.
-Here you can define imports the exact same way as in `ace-imports.imports`, and they will be appended to your list imports.
-The idea is that you could define `ace-imports.imports` in your user settings, and then define `ace-imports.workspaceImports` in your workspace settings to add additional imports that are only relevant to that workspace.
+Here you can define imports the exact same way as in `ace-imports.imports`, and they will be appended to your main imports.
+The idea is that you can define `ace-imports.imports` in your user setting and define `ace-imports.workspaceImports` in your workspace settings to add additional imports that are only relevant to that workspace.

 ```json
 {